sdavilao00/RESET/README.md

 In Spyder, open `01_run_soil_transport.py` and press the green Run button or press `F5`.

 This is the expensive stage.
-It generates time-stepped soil-depth rasters and reprojects them for the RI analysis.
+It generates time-stepped soil depth rasters and reprojects them for the RI analysis.

 ## 3. Run extraction and RI analysis